-The year 2015 marked a dynamic growth of the on-line store www.toya24.pl, whose share in total sales reached 1% with the profitability of 49%.
+The year 2016 marked a further dynamic growth of the on-line store www.toya24.pl, whose share in total sales reached 2%, doubling the sales volume from 2015, with the profitability of 51%.

-The Group is planning dynamic development of this distribution channel in the upcoming period.
+The Group is planning dynamic development of this distribution channel in the upcoming periods.